“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Offered in partnership with the North West Ambulance Service (NWAS) NHS Trust, the University of Bolton’s BSc (Hons) Paramedic Science degree offers you the knowledge and skills necessary to be eligible to apply for registration with the Health and Care Professions Council (HCPC) as a Paramedic.

 Your transformation into a paramedic practitioner will develop over this three-year programme with the guidance of experts in multiple fields of medical practice and international medicine.
-The modules focus on building your intellectual skills and capabilities, clinical judgement skills, and confidence in performing the clinical skills and assessments that will be required of you as a paramedic in a safe, capable and competent way.
+The modules focus on building your intellectual skills and capabilities, clinical judgement skills, and confidence in performing the clinical skills and assessments required of you as a paramedic in a safe, capable and competent way.

 As a paramedic, no two days will be the same.
 Our dynamic and multi-disciplinary course team will work to prepare you to assess, evaluate, diagnose and manage the clinical and personal needs of patients of all ages, taking into account the situation and environmental conditions.
 You’ll gain experience of safe and timely care and transport of critically ill patients while under emergency (blue lights) as well as non-life-threatening conditions.
 You'll learn the fundamentals of equipping, maintaining and operating in emergency ambulances and rapid response vehicles.
 We’ll support you to become an effective, capable clinician who can respond to and manage a wide spectrum of emergency and non-emergency situations.
 These may range from medical emergencies such as cardiac arrest and multi-system traumas, through minor illnesses and injury, to chronic conditions and psychological and mental health events.

-While developing your clinical knowledge and skills, this course will help to build your leadership abilities, emotional intelligence, self-awareness, adaptability, confidence and resilience, preparing you to shoulder the decision-making responsibilities demanded by this healthcare profession.
+While developing your clinical knowledge and skills, this course will help build your leadership abilities, emotional intelligence, self-awareness, adaptability, confidence and resilience, preparing you to shoulder the decision-making responsibilities demanded by this healthcare profession.
 As a paramedic, you’ll need to work with a high level of autonomy in often unpredictable and emergency situations.
 In addition to your patients, you’ll interact with and support relatives, friends and members of the public.
 You’ll also need to appreciate and respect the input and remit of a wide range of other healthcare professionals and emergency services such as the Police, Fire and Rescue Services as well as other Emergency Medical Technicians (MDTs).
 Importantly, you’ll also need to take care of yourself and ensure your own wellbeing and safety while having the comfort of knowing you will always have support from the Univerisity of Bolton through any challenges you have on this course.
 We’ll support you as you develop essential interpersonal and team working skills, along with vital decision-making and leadership qualities and the ability to remain calm and reassuring under stressful and potentially traumatic situations.

-We are seeking approval by the Health and Care Professions Council (HCPC).
+The University of Bolton's BSc (Hons) Paramedic Science (Pre-registration) is approved by the Health and Care Professions Council (HCPC).

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 We'd be delighted to chat with you about the course and your future career as a registered paramedic.
-Please sign up to one of our Paramedic open events where you can meet/virtually meet our staff and find out more about the University and support services for students.
+Please sign up for one of our Paramedic open events where you can meet/virtually meet our staff and find out more about the University and support services for students.

-After graduation, and once you have registered as a paramedic with the Health and Care Professions Council (HCPC)*, you’ll be able to work in a range of emergency and non-emergency situations.
+After graduation, and once you have registered as a paramedic with the Health and Care Professions Council (HCPC), you’ll be able to work in a range of emergency and non-emergency situations.
 You’ll possess the judgement and skills to quickly and accurately assess a patient’s condition and make potentially life-saving decisions.
 You’ll be able to resuscitate and stabilise patients using sophisticated techniques, equipment and drugs.
-In an emergency, you may use high-tech equipment such as defibrillators, tourniquets and traction splints, as well as administering oxygen and analgesia, and so much more!
+In an emergency, you may use high-tech equipment such as defibrillators, tourniquets and traction splints, as well as administer oxygen and analgesia, and so much more!